tpoisot/juliaforecologists/00_intro.md

 # List of chapters

+At all times, these chapters can be accessed from the navigation bar at the top of the page.

 [1][ch1] A Julia primer
 : This chapter is a general purpose introduction to both the Julia language, and some of the writing conventions in this document.